Let's set things straight. Over 10% of Canadians are smokers.

 Their rates are among the lowest in the market for smokers, making them an attractive option for individuals seeking affordable life insurance coverage despite their smoking status.

-One standout feature of Industrial Alliance's offerings is their Pick-A-Term life insurance policy, which allows smokers to select any term between 10 to 40 years.
+- This plan allows smokers to select any term between 10 to 40 years.
 This flexibility empowers smokers to tailor the coverage duration to their specific needs and preferences, ensuring they find a policy that aligns perfectly with their financial goals and lifestyle.

 If you are a smoker in Canada looking for life insurance, considering Industrial Alliance as a potential provider could be a smart choice to secure a policy that offers competitive rates and the flexibility you need.

+Smokers can take specific actions to potentially lower their life insurance rates.
+The most effective method is quitting smoking altogether.
 Insurance companies often offer significantly lower rates to individuals who have been smoke-free for a certain period, usually around 12 months.
 By quitting smoking, policyholders can expect to see substantial reductions in their life insurance premiums, sometimes up to 50%, while also promoting better health.

+Another option for managing life insurance cost as a smoker is to consider switching to a policy with a higher death benefit.
 While this may come with increased premiums, it can be a strategic choice for those seeking to maximize their coverage while balancing costs.
 Additionally, when you are buying life insurance, you should compare rates from different life insurance companies, as rates can differ significantly between companies.

 Yes, some life insurance companies do not categorize smokers as high-risk individuals.
 Various insurance providers use different criteria to assess risk, and some may not even consider smoking as a determining factor.

 In fact, there are specialized life insurance companies that focus on offering coverage to smokers, and they may have a different perspective on the risk associated with smoking.
 These companies recognize that smokers can be eligible for coverage and may not necessarily view them as high-risk individuals.
 As a result, smokers have options to explore and find suitable life insurance policies that meet their needs and financial objectives.

-This means that even if the cause of death is related to smoking, the insurance company will still pay out the death benefit to your beneficiaries.
-The purpose of life insurance is to provide financial security to your loved ones after your passing, and the death benefit is intended to help them with financial needs such as funeral expenses, debt repayment, or ongoing living costs.
+If you pass away while your life insurance policy is active, your beneficiaries will receive the death benefit regardless of the cause of death.
+This means that even if the cause of death is related to smoking, the insurance company will still pay out the death benefit to your beneficiaries, which is intended to help them with financial needs such as funeral expenses, debt repayment, or ongoing living costs.

 Get a quote in minutes